Showing posts with label trails. Show all posts

 Nature Preserve and Recreation Area

-This track was protected through the efforts of Alabama's Forever Wild Land Trust, the Alabama State Lands of the Department of Conservation and Natural Resources with the assistance of the Lauderdale County Commission.
+This track was protected through the efforts of Alabama's Forever Wild Land Trust, the Alabama State Lands of the Department of Conservation and Natural Resources, with the assistance of the Lauderdale County Commission.
 The land is dedicated as the Billingsley-McClure Shoals Creek Preserve to provide Recreational Opportunities for all to enjoy.

-Hiking on Bluff near Sheffield Water-tower.
+Hiking on the Bluff near the Sheffield Water Tower.

 Exploring the many animals along Deibert Park with Grandkids